lotabout/skim/README.md

 Normally only plugin users need to understand this.

-For example, you got the data source as the format:
+For example, you have the data source with the format:

 ```
 <filename>:<line number>:<column number>